Troubleshooting

 Check Point Software Blade on a Security Gateway that allows granular control over which web sites can be accessed by a given group of users, computers or networks.
 Acronym: URLF. and Application Control

-License "B" with the blades URL Filtering, Application Control, Anti-bot, and Anti-Virus
+License "B" with the blades URL Filtering, Application Control, Anti-Bot

 Check Point Software Blade on a Security Gateway that uses real-time virus signatures and anomaly-based protections from ThreatCloud to detect and block malware at the Security Gateway before users are affected.
 Acronym: AV. belongs to a pool called VE-NGTP.
 But it is a different pool than that of license "A".